wyattwilson18/wyattwilson18/README.md

 - 👋 Hi, I’m @wyattwilson18
-- 👀 I’m interested in becoming a moderator in aVirtual Reality setting
+- 👀 I’m interested in becoming a moderator in a Virtual Reality setting
 - 🌱 I’m currently learning cs50, unity 3d, C, Python, CSS
 - 💞️ I’m looking to collaborate on projects that will help me devolp the skills needed to be competive in the market.
 - 📫 Reach me at Wyattwilson18@gmail.com